unredacted-word/spectacle/chapters/colophon.md

 ISBN TODO (hardcover: alk. paper)\
 Library of Congress Control Number: TODO

-_This book was typeset in Source Serif Pro by Frank Grießhammer_\
 _Book and cover design by 0xADADA_\
+_Typeset in Source Serif Pro by Frank Grießhammer_\
 _Printed in TODO by TODO_

 Library of Congress Cataloging-in-Publication Data